EQ5 GoTo Mount Modification

 The TMC2130s proved to be a bit of a headache.
 There seem to be multiple versions available all with subtly different pin layouts and configurations.
 The first set I bought was advertised as a V1.2 but on inspection turned out to be V1.0.
 On this early version SPI mode is not enabled by default and enabling it requires some fairly deft soldering.

 After getting everything working on the breadboard I decided to design my own custom PCB which would give me the basic set of OnStep features I needed for my particular setup.
 I used EasyEDA to design the schematic and PCB.
+This was fabricated by JLCPCB and then I soldered in the various components.

 - MP1584EN DC-DC power converter as an alternative step-down regulator